sanskrit/learnsanskrit.org/content/guide/verbs-2/the-distant-past-tense.md

 {h Rules of doubling}
+{aka {s dvitva}}

 Generally, we make the stem of this tense-mood by doubling the root.
 Then we apply some basic rules to simplify the {em first} copy of the root.

+Although each of these rules is basic, there are quite a few of them.
+As usual, we recommend that you don't waste time memorizing these rules.
+Instead, simply get a feel for the kinds of changes that occur.
+As you read more Sanskrit, you will naturally start to assimilate and internalize them.

 When doubling, long vowels become short: